joeyarbogast/470_SP/README.md

         OMP_NUM_THREADS=8 srun par/par_shamir 255 255 < 1080CC.txt

-This will generate key shares from the text file and generate 255 shares, all 255 of which are required to unlock the secret.
+This will generate 255 key shares from the text file all 255 of which are required to unlock the secret.
 The key shares generated are written to `keys.txt`.
 If you delete keys from the file to make it less than the unlock threshold you can verify that the original secret cannot be reconstructed.

 **DO NOT GO OVER 255 FOR EITHER SHARES OR REQUIRED UNLOCK(causes seg faults)**

-There are included test files with varying character lengths specified by the number in the text file name.
-Use these as inputs into the program to test scaling.
-There is also an 4096 bit RSA Private key for testing called ssskey-4096

 ### Joining Shares to Reproduce Secret  ###
 To join the key shares and produce the original secret input the keys.txt file into the program and it will generate the